Base11Studios/base11site/_posts/2023-04-03-pretty-swiftui-line-charts.md

 ![basic line chart with 2 lines](/images/swift-charts/line-chart-3a.png)

-A line chart with 2 lines of 5 points each (using our `diet` array x2).
+A line chart with two lines of five points each (using our `diet` array x2).
 We even have a cute little legend at the bottom left indicating what the lines mean by color.

 #### Add some *Style*